 know your audience

-All over the world, people start their lectures according to their culture.
-Secretary of State John Kerry always started by telling a joke, and you can see different openings everywhere in the world.
+In every country across the world, people open their lectures with a different introductory routine.
+Secretary of State John Kerry always starts off by telling jokes and you can see this tradition appearing in various opening sequences everywhere today!

 Have an exciting start with attracting attention